-CBL will issue no more than 1,500 total passes as part of the pilot program on a rolling basis as applications are received during an initial four-week period.
+In 2022, CBL will issue no more than 1,500 total passes as part of the program on a rolling basis as applications are received/approved.

 8) Can I apply online?

-Yes, residents may submit their completed applications via email, mail or in-person at the terminal.
+Applications for new pass holders may be submitted via email, mail or in-person at the terminal.
 Renewal applications may be submitted at the terminal.
 All pass holders, including renewals, will be required to pick up their passes in person at the terminal so that they may be photographed for their pass.